 Unfortunately, we only found dead corals in the Bay of Islands when we kayaked there.
 We had fun free diving on plane wrecks, but I would not put it on the must-do list.

 Kayaking is perfect to find secluded and untouched spots.
 You can hire kayaks from many resorts and beaches on the main island such as Port Olry, Turtle Bay, Bay of Islands, and Matevulu Blue Hole.
 The offshore islands, Aore, Malo, and Bokissa, also offer good kayaking opportunities.

 We loved our experience kayaking from Matevulu Blue Hole to the Bay of Islands where we found a deserted beach on an untouched island to stop for lunch.

-If you don’t feel like making efforts, you can get a local young man to paddle for you as you go up the transparent Riri River to the stunning Riri Blue Hole.
+If you don’t feel like making effort, you can get a local young man to paddle for you as you go up the transparent Riri River to the stunning Riri Blue Hole.
 Visiting the blue holes is a must-do in Espiritu Santo.

 4. Learn traditional fishing

 From the beach, you will often see the locals on their traditional canoes fishing with their nets.
 Their technique is fascinating to watch.
 How about joining them?
 Have a chat with locals at Port Olry; they will know someone who can take you.
 And if you feel like going further away, you can look for a fishing tour on a motorboat.